gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 However, social media pages change frequently and automated approaches can break without warning.
 Content extraction and screenshots are best treated as supplemental options rather than the foundation of the workflow.

 Start with RSS.
 Once that works, add YouTube.
 Then, when it makes sense, bring in social content as well.

-Your own blog posts and product updates can also appear in the newsletter, but the newsletter should not be about you.
-It should be about the topic your audience cares about.
-When your own content is relevant to that topic, it becomes a natural part of the curated experience instead of feeling like self-promotion.

-This keeps the first version simple enough to actually ship.

 ## Third-party content does not mean stealing content